Men’s Addiction Treatment Centre in BC, Canada Helping Men and Families Heal Since 2012

 There is a beautiful life waiting for you on the others side of addiction and emotional mayhem.
 You do have to determine to make some changes in your life in order to get there.
 Emotional freedom is available.

 If you need help, we’re here to help.
-At Into Action Recovery Society, you will receive professional, evidence-based treatment to help you overcome addiction and go on to create a better life.
+At Into Action Recovery, you will receive professional, evidence-based treatment to help you overcome addiction and go on to create a better life.
 We also offer recovery houses in Vancouver for those needing temporary housing.
 Give us a call today and take your first step toward recovery.